jiwon-lieb/peptalk-app/README.md

 💌 Contact

-Have ideas for new features, pep talks, or design tweaks?
-Send a message via GitHub Issues or drop a line on social media.
+Have questions or feedback?
+Feel free to reach out via [email](mailto:contact@jiwonkwak.co).

 Enjoy your personalized pep talks and stay fabulous! ✨